|

 part of planning your trip.

-in on the nearest Metro...
+the nearest Paris Metro...

-and cheaply.
+quickly and cheaply.
 The stations are mostly clean and safe, although

 some areas do take a little watching.
 Paris does have some seedy